danieldudzic/features/readme.txt

 = The plugin looks unstyled when I activate it.
 Why is this? =

-"Features by WooThemes" is a lean plugin that aims to keep it's purpose as clean and clear as possible.
+"Features & Services by WooThemes" is a lean plugin that aims to keep it's purpose as clean and clear as possible.
 Thus, we don't load any preset CSS styling, to allow full control over the styling within your theme or child theme.

 = How do I contribute? =